dborzov/borzov.ca/content/posts/kademlia.md

 - **Provide**  - A node anounces to DHT that it can serve a specific key
 - **FindPeer** - - we search for a peer node within the DHT network by its ID ( IPFS is a complicated project with a lot of concepts and they try to stick to a  consistent nomenclature.
 As they have plenty of graphs wit nodes, they call the DHT network nodes peers everywhere accross the project).

+The DHT package at `routing/dht` defines `IpfsDHT struct` that implements that interface.

+Here are the links we will ned in order to explore that implementation:

+* [The package at Sourcegraph.com](https://sourcegraph.com/github.com/jbenet/go-ipfs@master/.tree/routing/dht/dht.go), allows source code browsing where you can click on an item to see its definition (just like a proper IDE)

+* [godoc for the package](https://godoc.org/github.com/jbenet/go-ipfs/routing/dht), generated package documentation: signatures and docstrings of the public elements